Emanuel Buchmann: 2018

-Buchmann opened the season strong, with a 10th place overall at the Abu Dhabi Tour.
+Buchmann opened the season strongly, with a 10th place overall at the Abu Dhabi Tour.
 He followed that up with his best result, at that time, 4th at the Tour of the Basque Country.
 He finished 9th at the Tour de Romandie, and 18th at the Eschborn–Frankfurt race.
 At the Critérium du Dauphiné in June, Buchmann finished sixth in the general classification, repeating his strong performance from the previous year.
 He attacked multiple times on the final stage, but was brought back and finished the stage fourth.
 He was selected to ride the Vuelta a España.
 He performed well in the opening stages.
 On stage 4, he attacked the group of favourites on the finishing climb of Alfacar, gaining time which moved him into second place overall, within seven seconds of the race lead.
 After falling back during the subsequent mountain stages, Buchmann eventually finished the Vuelta in 12th place overall, his best result in a Grand Tour up to that point.

 2019

 Buchmann raced the Tour of the Basque Country, winning stage 5 after attacking on the penultimate climb of the day to take the overall lead.
 He lost the leader's jersey on the final stage of the race.
 In the closing metres, Buchmann took a wrong turn and lost significant time.
 The time he lost through this was later reinstated, meaning that he finished the race in third overall.
 At the Tour de Romandie, Buchmann finished seventh overall.

 In preparation for the upcoming Tour de France, Buchmann raced the Critérium du Dauphiné, where he finished third overall, after Adam Yates abandoned the event during the final stage, handing the podium spot to Buchmann.
-He remained in good form all the way through the Tour, answering nearly every attack by the elite general classification riders.
+He remained in good form all the way through the Tour de France, answering nearly every attack by the elite general classification riders.
 By the time the race reached the Champs-Élysées, he was barely two minutes behind race leader Egan Bernal, just off the podium in fourth place.